tinzzyli/tinzzyli.github.io/_news/announcement_1.md

 ---
 layout: post
-date: 2022-12-3 02:00:00-0800
+date: 2016-01-15 07:59:00-0400
 inline: true
 ---

-Joining IRV Lab at UTD as research assistant, advised by Prof. Yang and Prof. Xiang.
+Joining IRVL at UTD as a research assistant.
+I am fortunate to be advised by Prof. Yand and Prof. Xiang! :sparkles: :smile: